 4. Letting Your Audience Doze Off

 Speaking of sleep, you should never let your bidders doze off.
 Rent a professional sound system so everyone can hear the band you’ve hired.
-The same applies during the live auction so that people can hear the auctioneer.
+The same applies during the live charity auction so that people can hear the auctioneer.

 If you do it right, your audience will be much more engaged.
 Surround sound systems help your public immerse themselves into the event.